Patient Rights and Responsibilities

 - Make informed decisions regarding his or her care and treatment, be informed of his or her health status, and be involved in care planning and treatment in terms the patient can understand.

 - Refuse care and receive information on possible consequences of this refusal.

-- Expect that all communications and records pertaining to his/her care will be treated as confidential by the hospital, except in cases such as suspected abuse and public health hazards when reporting is permitted or required by law.
+- Expect that all communications and records pertaining to his or her care will be treated as confidential by the hospital, except in cases such as suspected abuse and public health hazards when reporting is permitted or required by law.

 - Access information contained in his or her clinical records within a reasonable time frame.

 - Be informed of hospital policies and practices that relate to patient care, treatment and responsibilities, and to be informed of the hospital's charges for services and available payment methods.